Stirling's approximation

-In mathematics, Stirling's approximation (or Stirling's formula) is an approximation for factorials.
+In mathematics, Stirling's approximation (or Stirling's formula) is an asymptotic approximation for factorials.
 It is a good approximation, leading to accurate results even for small values of $n$.
 It is named after James Stirling, though a related but less precise result was first stated by Abraham de Moivre.

 One way of stating the approximation involves the logarithm of the factorial: